Bank of Athens (Athens, GA)

 Newspaper Excerpt

-The Bank of Athens was placed in the hands of a receiver today.
-The stockholders claim that institution is solvent.
+The Bank of Athens was placed in the hands of a receiver to-day.
+The stockholders claim the institution is solvent.
+The experts who for some time have been examining the books of Cashier John A. Benedict, who mysteriously disappeared several months ago, will not be ready to report within sixty days.

 Source